In 2013, as I lined up for the NYC marathon the only thing on my mind was running in the WIND.

 Each increase in wind speed, the impact on running effort goes up by a power of two.

-Meaning that a 10 mph wind is four times as harder for the body than a 5 mph wind.
+A 10 mph wind is four times harder for the body than a 5 mph wind.

 And something we don’t think about is that even running with no wind, the wind resistance for a runner at at 6:30 mile is twice what someone at a 9:00 minute mile is facing.
 Huh, who knew.